Dudley Brown

 Dudley W. Brown (born 1965) is an American gun rights lobbyist.
 He is the founder and president of Rocky Mountain Gun Owners and president of the National Association for Gun Rights.

 Early life

 Brown was raised in South Dakota.
 Brown became politically active in his college years, where he founded the Colorado State University campus chapter of College Republicans and was elected chairman of College Republicans of Colorado.

 Brown attended, but did not graduate from, Colorado State University.
 In 2013, after being questioned about his educational history, Brown changed his biography on his organization's web page to reflect that he had not received a college degree.
 He reported that he was one credit shy of a degree but participated in the 1989 graduation ceremonies.
-Brown was arrested in 1988 on substance abuse charges.

-Prior to becoming a pro-gun lobbyist, Brown worked in various political positions, including working as the Media Director for the Colorado House of Representatives Republican Party caucus.
+Prior to becoming a pro-gun lobbyist, Brown worked in various political positions, including for the United States Senate as Colorado U.S. Senator William L. Armstrong's Northern Colorado Director and as the Media Director for the Colorado House of Representatives Republican Party caucus.